A Gift, A Life

 "What's your intention involving me?"

 "We are part of a classified team called 'The Granters Vol. II'.
-We'll present you with two options, and then we'll fulfill the one you choose."
+We'll present you with two options, and then fulfill the one you choose."

 "What happened to 'The Granters Vol. I'?"

-"It seems, they got seriously confused, and a confused team of Granters is equivalent to not having them."
+"It seems they got seriously confused, and a confused team of Granters is equivalent to not having them."

-"Seems lucrative, do proceed."
+"Seems lucrative; do proceed."
+I gave a smirk.

 "So here's the proposition: You have two alternatives: 'A Gift' or 'A Life'."